Using a relationship diagram

 Switch to the Visualization tab to confirm the data assigned under Name for the nodes.
 You can now assign this metric set's data as node color, size, label, or tooltip, as shown below, or use node state styles.

-In the Visualization tab of the Data Analysis Panel, you will find the Nodes section available when your second metric set is selected, or if you have a single metric set where no data was assigned under Target Name.
+In the Visualization tab of the Data Analysis Panel, you will find the Nodes section available when your second metric set is selected, or when you have a single metric set if no data was assigned under Target Name in the Links section.

 As with the links, color or size rules are created automatically when data is assigned as Color or Size.
 These can be changed or customized in the Properties window in the Look tab, and you can click the paintbrush icon next to the option in the Data Analysis Panel to go to the corresponding properties.

 To display different images in each node instead of a color, assign data that can be used to find those images to Image, and optionally customize the corresponding Image Path property in the Look tab of the Properties window if your data does not already contain a full URL to the image.
 This property works the same way as the Image Path property in other visualizations, similar to how you can combine values from data with static text for labels and tooltips as shown in the following section.

 In the Text tab of the Properties window, you can customize the Label Text and Tooltip Text properties for both the links and the nodes.